 - Four private lessons is the minimum before you may start the in-person classes.

-- When it comes time to open the training to the in-person-contact elements of the training, you will be set up having already learned the structure.
+- When it comes time to open your training to the in-person-contact elements of the training, you will be set up having already learned the structure.
 Advancement should go much quicker…

 - Meanwhile advanced students are taught a solo version of chi sau section movements and lat sau material.